Contents

 We offer you intensive revision weekends to prepare effectively for CE1D.
 These weekends, focusing on CE1D, take place in our offices (face-to-face).
 We also offer a distance learning option.
 Each working day starts at 9am and finishes at 5pm.
 Don't worry, there's a one-hour lunch break and short refreshment breaks.

 For more information, please contact us.
-Our goal is to help your child succeed in the various tests of the CE1D.
-To this end, we assess his or her current knowledge in order to determine the areas to work on together.
-We then set up an individualised follow-up to consolidate and complete his or her knowledge in an active way.
-Our trainers are selected for their dynamism and their pedagogical approach.
+Our aim is to help your child succeed in the various CE1D tests.
+To do this, we assess their current knowledge to determine the areas they need to work on together.
+We then set up individualised follow-up to actively consolidate and complete their knowledge.
+Our trainers are selected for their dynamism and pedagogical approach.

 9. What to do if you fail the ce1d?

-The decisions of the Class Council and the Qualifying Board can be challenged.
-This can be done by introducing an internal conciliation procedure at the school (1st stage).
-This is a mandatory step.
-Subsequently, an external appeal (2nd stage) can be lodged against a decision to fail (AOC) or to pass with restrictions (AOB).
+The decisions of the Class Council and the Qualifying Jury may be contested.
+This is done by initiating an internal conciliation procedure at the school (stage 1).
+This is a compulsory step.
+Next, an external appeal (2nd stage) may be lodged against a decision to fail (AOC) or to pass with restrictions (AOB).

-First step (mandatory) internal conciliation : contesting a decision of the Class Council or the Qualifying Jury.
+First stage (mandatory) internal conciliation : contesting a decision of the Class Council or the Qualifying Jury.
 Second stage (optional) external appeal.
-Challenge of a decision to fail (AOC) or pass with restrictions (AOB), taken or maintained following internal conciliation.
-Full appeal procedure and forms.
-Legal framework for remedies.
+Challenging a decision to fail (AOC) or to pass with restrictions (AOB), taken or maintained following internal conciliation.
+Full appeals procedure and forms.
+Legal framework for appeals.

 Yes, you can consult the external examination booklets that your child has completed by making a request to the school.
 You can also obtain a copy of these papers by paying €0.25 per page copied.